Biometric Authentication

 Fingerprints, face traits, iris patterns, voice samples, and DNA are among them.

-It was first utilized in the early 1970s as a tool for police departments to speed up and improve their otherwise manual fingerprint identification process.
+It was first utilized in the early 1970s as tool for police departments to speed up and improve their otherwise manual fingerprint identification process.

-If there was a match, the examiner would compare the two prints again to be sure they were identical.
+If there was match, the examiner would compare the two prints again to be sure they were identical.

 Travel

-A digital image of the passport holder’s photo is stored on the chip, which is connected to the owner’s name and other identifying information.
+digital image of the passport holder’s photo is stored on the chip, which is connected to the owner’s name and other identifying information.

-Before granting the passport, a country-issuing body verifies the applicant’s identification using fingerprints or other biometric information and compares the data in the chip to the information provided by the applicant.
+Before granting the passport, country-issuing body verifies the applicant’s identification using fingerprints or other biometric information and compares the data in the chip to the information provided by the applicant.

 Biometrics are used in hospitals to more accurately track patients and prevent mix-ups, while biometric authentication is used in clinics and doctors’ offices to keep their patients’ information secure.